-As Fairs wrote on Dezeen earlier this week, we are entering a new geological era in which human activity is a dominant influence on earth's geology and environment.
+As Fairs wrote on Dezeen, we are entering a new geological era in which human activity is a dominant influence on earth's geology and environment.
 The name scientists propose for this is the anthropocene.

 It's easy to believe we are heading towards catastrophe – yet it also means we have the power to redesign our planet.
 How can designers shape the anthropocene era?
 How can they help us avoid disaster?
 What could the anthropocene earth look like?

-The talk is a special edition of Dezeen's Good Design for a Bad World series exploring how design can solve some of the biggest problems facing the world.
+The talk was a special edition of Dezeen's Good Design for a Bad World series exploring how design can solve some of the biggest problems facing the world.

 Jalila Essaidi is an artist an entrepreneur based in Eindhoven, the Netherlands, who specialises in the fields of biological materials and art.